Kenya drops cocaine smuggling charges against British aristocrat

 During the trial the defence team presented a letter from the U.S. Drug Enforcement Administration (DEA) stating that Marrian, 33, could have had no knowledge that the drugs were stashed in a shipment which was en route from Brazil to Uganda.

-The grandson of the sixth Earl of Cawdor, Marrian grew up in Kenya, where his grandfather was a minister in the colonial government ahead of independence in 1963.
+The grandson of the sixth Earl of Cawdor, Marrian grew up in Kenya, where his grandfather was a minister just after the former British colony became independent in 1963.

 Mombasa is a favoured port of entry for drug traffickers in east Africa, where the smuggling of cocaine, heroin, cannabis and amphetamine-type stimulants is on the rise, according to the United Nations.